Dusica Stankovic always celebrated March 8; life circumstances taught her to cherish it.

 Before war led her to a new life in Germany and, later, the United States, Dusica Stankovic grew up in Sarajevo, where March 8 was always special.

-“It was the Day of the Women, a state holiday in the former Yugoslavia,” says Stankovic, now a senior project architect in HOK’s St. Louis office.
+“It was the Day of the Women, a state holiday in the former Yugoslavia,” says Stankovic, now a senior project architect in HOK’s St. Louis studio.
 “We’d spend the month of February in school crafting gifts for our mothers.
 As March 8 approached, we’d go to the market to buy flowers for our mothers, grandmothers and teachers.”

 As a new mother in the late 1980s, Stankovic looked forward to her own daughter experiencing the tradition of the Day of the Women.
 But in April of 1992, fighting and shelling from the Balkan Civil War reached their Sarajevo neighborhood, and Stankovic and her three-year-old daughter fled to Germany.
 Stankovic’s husband, also an architect, would remain in Bosnia for the next four years before reuniting with his wife and daughter in Germany.

 In 1997 the family moved to the U.S. They’d spend the next two decades in the San Francisco Bay Area and then in Iowa, where Dusica and her husband worked as architects focused on higher education, research labs, healthcare, K-12, municipal and retail design.
 When their daughter moved to St. Louis, they followed suit.